Ground cover plants are extremely useful in landscaping.

 The shorter varieties are great for those narrow spaces in between paving stones, as well as in rockeries and border gardens, where you want to inhibit weed growth.

-L. maculatum ‘Purple Chablis’ features purplish-pink flowers, and reaches a mature height of eight to 12 inches, with a two-foot spread.
+L. maculatum ‘Purple Dragon’ features variegated foliage and purple flowers, reaching a mature height of eight to 12 inches, with a two-foot spread.

-You can find ‘Purple Chablis’ available from Nature Hills Nursery.
+You can find ‘Purple Dragon’ available from Nature Hills Nursery in quart and #1 containers.

 Reliable perennials, hosta leaves vary from forest to lime green, to variegated green and white, to all white.